Codaisseur/day2-lab-bank/README.md

+# Bank lab!

+Today we're making a simple bank app!
+The desired functionality is described in the user stories below.

+Use the code in the `start` folder to get started.

+The other directories contain an example of the program with various stories finished.
+So use those if you get stuck.

 ## Userstories:

 - 0.)
 As a new user I want to be able to create a new account by giving my name and a pin, so I can start to organise my finances